 - Inspect the condition of the item(s) being checked out before accepting them.

 - Customer is responsible for the loading and unloading of the equipment.
 Rental center personnel will assist.

-- After customer accepts responsibility for the item(s), it’s also their responsibility to ensure all items are returned in a clean, dry, and serviceable condition. $75 drying fee if item is wet.
+- After customer accepts responsibility for the item(s), it’s also their responsibility to ensure all items are returned in a clean, dry, and serviceable condition.

 Previously known as the Single Airman Program, Recharge for Resiliency is a program geared towards single active duty or reserve enlisted and officers put on by Outdoor Recreation.

 The Recharge for Resiliency initiative is directed specifically toward the Active Duty and Reserve